 22. Watch a performance of the Greek Wedding Show

-The performance of the Greek Wedding Show is a great activity to do whilst you are in Santorini; it is an exhilarating musical that involves the whole family, and is truly unforgettable.
+The performance of the Greek Wedding Show is a great activity to do whilst you are in Santorini; it is an exhilarating musical that involves the whole family and is truly unforgettable.
 Jump right into Greek culture with this show’s exciting songs and dances, as well as its brilliant actors; this interactive performance is a definite must for anyone visiting Santorini.

 23. Explore the town of Fira

-Fira is Santorini’s main town and a vibrant hub of hustle and bustle.
-Enjoy the winding narrow streets lined with boutique shops selling unique pieces, quaint little bars, and cafes filled with locals, as well as astonishing views of the neighboring islands and the emerald water below.
+Fira is Santorini’s main town and a vibrant hub of the hustle and bustle.
+Enjoy the narrow winding streets lined with boutique shops selling unique pieces, quaint little bars, and cafes filled with locals, as well as astonishing views of the neighboring islands and the emerald water below.
 Fira is as beautiful at night as it is in the day, as the lights in the town give it a very charming atmosphere; like many places in Santorini, it is also a great place to watch the sunset.